 Are you currently searching for a unique place to get married in Arizona?
 You can host a wedding or elope in Lost Dutchman State Park!
-Located in Pinal County, this 320 acre park is a part of the Sonoran Desert at the base of the Superstition Mountains.
-With it’s wide open landscapes and epic mountains lining the horizon, it makes for the perfect backdrop for photos!
-In this post I’ve put together a brief Lost Dutchman State Park Location Guide to help you plan your wedding or elopement!
+Located in Pinal County, this 320-acre park is a part of the Sonoran Desert at the base of the Superstition Mountains.
+With its wide open landscapes and epic mountains lining the horizon, it makes for the perfect backdrop for photos!
+In this post, I’ve put together a brief Lost Dutchman State Park Location Guide to help you plan your wedding or elopement!

 In order to get married in Lost Dutchman State Park, there are a few details that need addressing so you can plan accordingly.
-Above all we need to follow the Arizona State Parks Rules and Regulations!
+Above all, we need to follow the Arizona State Parks Rules and Regulations!

 To get married at Lost Dutchman State Park, a special use permit is required.
-It will define the rental space, what is included, what is excluded, any exceptions or variance from standard policy, and what is required, such as damage or cleanup deposits, liability insurance, etc. One of the parks’ staff members will be designated as your primary contact to answer questions or provide assistance while planning and running the event.
+It will define the rental space, what is included, what is excluded, any exceptions or variances from the standard policy, and what is required, such as damage or cleanup deposits, liability insurance, etc. One of the parks’ staff members will be designated as your primary contact to answer questions or provide assistance while planning and running the event.

 In the case of weddings on Tonto National Forest, an additional special use permit must be requested and approved by their district ranger, then forwarded to the park staff email provided prior to the event.

 The total cost of the special use permit will depend on how many guests you have and whether or not you will need a rehearsal or reception.
-Fees include the cost of reserving one area, entrance fees for guests and entrance fees for vendors.
+Fees include the cost of reserving one area, entrance fees for guests, and entrance fees for vendors.

 All vendors (anyone you hire) must be pre-approved by the park and provide needed paperwork and insurance.
 It’s important to hire vendors who are familiar with the park because they may already have their information in the system and a relationship built with the rangers.
-For more information on fees head here.
+For more information on fees HEAD HERE.

 The group campground is an option, but only if it is not being used on that date.
 These areas all include restroom buildings (modern restrooms cleaned and stocked daily).
 You can book your reservation up to one year in advance – do it as soon as you can because things book up!

 The rental areas all have parking proportional to their capacity.
-Additional parking is available, but may require a short walk or shuttle provided by the wedding party.
+Additional parking is available but may require a short walk or shuttle provided by the wedding party.
 Parking is not a guarantee and guests are not given priority access into the park.